citrix-openstack/xenapi-in-the-cloud/README.md

 Tools to run a XenAPI managed hypervisor in the cloud

+## Update scripts from the OpenStack repository

+This repository is an incubator to create the scripts, which are living inside OpenStack's official config repository.
+If you want to use the official files, you'll need to copy those files to `scripts/` directory, or alternatively run:

+    ./refresh_scripts_from_openstack.sh

+It will search and grab the files from openstack-infra/config to your local `scripts` directory.

 ## Start XenServer in the Rackspace cloud

 To launch a XenServer in the Rackspace cloud, launch an instance with the